 For those who suffer from acid-related conditions like erosive esophagitis (EE), ulcers, and gastroesophageal reflux disease (GERD), you’re probably very familiar with proton pump inhibitors (PPIs).
 PPIs are used to reduce the production of acids in the stomach.
 Millions of Americans take PPIs—some of the most common being Nexium, Prilosec, and Prevacid—and recent studies show a link between these drugs and an increase in health risks like kidney disease and heart attack.

-If you’ve taken PPIs such as Nexium, Prilosec, or Prevacid and have experienced any health-related side effects, contact the drug injury attorneys at Long & Long Attorneys at Law today at (251) 432-2277 for your free case evaluation.
+If you’ve taken PPIs such as Nexium, Prilosec, or Prevacid and have experienced any health-related side effects, contact the drug injury attorneys at The Long Brothers today at (251) 432-2277 for your free case evaluation.
 We happily serve those who live in and near Mobile, Alabama.

 What are PPIs?